harg74/World_Weather_Analysis/README.md

 ### 3. Add marker layer with gmaps:

-Based on the coordinates we were able retreive, we added Hotel Name to our dataframe and search for hotels within a radius of 5,000 meters with gmaps from the nearest city.
+Based on the coordinates and preferred temperatures we iterate over our first dataframe and added a Hotel Name column, based on the nearest city, within a radius of 5,000 meters with gmaps.

 <img width="1082" alt="Screen Shot 2021-10-25 at 12 32 58" src="https://user-images.githubusercontent.com/78564912/138742899-746de768-68d1-448c-8d0b-54462d0bbfb1.png">